BRITISH COUNCIL ANNOUNCES PROJECTS PRESENTED AS PART OF SOUTHBANK CENTRE’S ALCHEMY FESTIVAL

 - Afghanistan National Institute of Music (ANIM) in Residence performances Friday 23 May and Monday 26 May

-The first music school in Afghanistan, ANIM was founded by Dr Ahmad Sarmast in Kabul in 2010 and provides Afghan children and teenagers with specialist training in Western Classical and Afghan music.
+The first music school in Afghanistan, ANIM was founded in Kabul in 2010 and provides Afghan children and teenagers with specialist training in Western Classical and Afghan music.
 At Alchemy, six young musicians from the school will take part in a unique musical and cultural exchange, with the opportunity to collaborate musically and socially with young musicians from London and to share their traditional music with the Alchemy audience.

 - Folk Nations Monday 19 May